soybin/soybin.github.io/articles/_posts/2020-05-22-raymarch-the-geometry-and-pathtrace-the-scene.md

 ```
 ### what to do with a DE

-**_Once you know how far away from something you are, you know you can safely move that distance in any direction, without having to worry about hitting that object._**
+**_Once you know how far away from something you are, you know you can safely move that distance in any direction, without having to worry about prematurely intersecting the geometry._**

-* Let a camera be placed anywhere in your scene with a distance of 10 meters from the origin of coordinates (0, 0, 0), and looking towards it.
+* Let a camera be placed anywhere in the scene with a distance of 10 meters from the origin of coordinates (0, 0, 0) and be looking toward it.

-* Let a ray have its origin (ori) at the position of the camera in your scene, and give it a direction (dir) towards the center of coordinates.
+* Let a ray have its origin (ori) at the position of the camera in the scene, and give it a direction as a normalized vector (dir), which should be obtained from the view matrix.

-* Let a variable total distance (tDist) represent how far away has the ray moved from its origin, and it'll be initialized to zero.
+* Let the variable (tDist) represent how far away has the ray moved from its origin.
+Initialize it to zero.

-* Now, calculate the DE from the point O + D * D' (the origin of the ray plus the direction of the ray times the distance the ray moved).
+* Now, calculate the DE from the point ori (the origin of the ray).

-* Then you can safely *__march__* the ray by the distance returned by the DE function, which means you can add DE(O + D * D') to D.
+* It is safe to *__march__* the ray by the distance returned by the DE function; add DE(ori) to tDist, and use the expression DE(ori + dir * tDist) from now on.

-* Repeat this process until DE(ori + dir * tDist) returns a value smaller than a certain arbitrary threshold (1e-4 for example), which means that the ray is close enough to the surface of the geometry for it to be considered an intersection.
-Obviously the ray won't get to hit the geometry itself because of Zeno's paradox, so it's an estimation, hence the name distance estimator.
+* Repeat this process by computing the DE for ori + dir * tDist until it returns a value smaller than a certain arbitrary threshold (1e-4, for instance), meaning that the ray is close enough to the surface of the geometry for it to be considered an intersection.
+Obviously, the ray won't get to hit the geometry itself because of Zeno's paradox; it's an arbitrarily accurate estimation, hence the name distance estimator.

-This process should be computed for each pixel on the screen, and it'll provide an accurate interpretation of the model, no matter how complex the distance estimator may be.
+This process should be computed for each pixel on the screen, and it'll provide an accurate interpretation of the geometry, no matter how complex it may be.

 The pseudocode for the simplest version of this algorithm would look something like the following:
 ```